Collaboration tool: Workflow systems

 With workflow systems files or documents can be communicated to the organization by following a strict and organised process.
 They provide services for routing, development of forms and support for roles.
 As current workflow systems are controlled from one point, individuals within an organization normally do not have the permission to manage their own processes so far - this should be changed by implementing collaborative planning tools to current workflow systems.

-Hypertext

-Hypertext technology connects our files to each other and makes sure that always the latest version is available to us.
-When people work on different documents the system automatically updates the information of other people.

 Synchronous collaboration tools

 A room designed to encourage collaboration.

 A collaboration tool is synchronous, when its users are collaborating at the same time:

 Shared whiteboards

-Shared whiteboards give its users the capability to work efficiently on a task through a web-based platform.
+Shared whiteboards give its users the capability to work on a task through a web-based platform.
 They can be used for informal discussions and also for communications that need structure, involve drawing or are in general more sophisticated.
 This might also be very useful in to realise virtual classrooms.

 Video communication systems

 Video communication systems offer two-way or multi-way calling with a live videostream.
 It can be best compared to a telephone system with an additional visual element.